The 20 Most Fun Colleges In America

 Home to the happiest students in the country, according to The Princeton Review, Vanderbilt has a dominant Greek scene and large tailgates for football games.

-All students come out for Rites of Spring, a school-wide, days-long concert held toward the end of the spring semester that's just as much about the day-drinking as the music.
+All students celebrate the end of the academic year at Rites of Spring, a schoolwide concert held towards the end of the Spring semester.

 Morgantown, West Virginia

-A perennial favourite for the top spot on any party-school ranking, WVU ranked in the top 10 for The Princeton Review's lists of Students Study the Least and Party Schools.
+A perennial favourite for the top spot on any party school ranking, WVU ranked in the top ten for the Princeton Review's lists of Students Study the Least and Party Schools.

 Tallahassee, Florida